Please note: a valid prescription is required for all prescription medication.

 Side Effects and Safety

-- Common effects: stuffy or runny nose, sore throat, cough.
+- Common: upper respiratory symptoms, stuffy or runny nose, sore throat, headache

 Compare With Alternatives